Featured Post

 Friday, February 13, 2026

-Safer Internet Day and Kindness Day celebrated by class 10LH4
+Safer Internet Day celebrated by class 10LH4

 This initiative was also part of the eTwinning project “Windows opening to classrooms of tomorrow,” in which the class has been working throughout the school year, reflecting on the responsible use of the Internet and the importance of kindness in both the digital and real worlds.